geirawsm/swaylockcomics/README.md

 >"You can post xkcd in your blog (whether ad-supported or not) with no need to get my permission."

 But Randall, if I'm mistaken, please let me know.)

+If you need to test if the comics are fetched properly, you can run `./i3lock_comics.py test` to see which comics can process perfectly (and returns an url to the comic) and which comics that fails (listed in the end of the print).

+If you want to test a specific comic, run `./i3lock_comics.py test lunch`.